metauni/metauni.github.io/index.md

 ## metauni Algebraic Geometry

-Starting June 16th we are running a free 8-week introductory course on algebraic geometry, that we call [MAG](https://www.metauni.org/mag).
+We are currently running a free 8-week introductory course on algebraic geometry, that we call [MAG](https://www.metauni.org/mag).
 This is open to anybody and the pre-requisites are high school algebra and a bit of linear algebra.
-Registration is now open!

 ## metauni Day

 We meet once a week for seminars.
 To join enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
-All are welcome, but some seminars are more technical than others: **Euclid** is at the level of high school geometry and is intended to be widely accessible, **Disruption** is non-technical and **Cell Learning Theory** requires only a basic background in cell biology.
+All are welcome.
 Click the name of the seminar for a detailed schedule of future talks and links to videos of past talks.

 Times are given on Thursday AEST.
 Names in italics are the co-organisers of the seminar.
 <!-- BEGIN WHATS ON -->